department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-10-EZR MVP Usability/research-plan.md

 When will the thing you are testing be finalized?
 Ideally it's ready a week before testing begins and has also been through a [Midpoint review](https://depo-platform-documentation.scrollhelp.site/collaboration-cycle/Midpoint-review.1781039167.html).

 A pilot session is required.
 Please indicate the date and name of a mock participant for a pilot session.
-* Pilot participant email:
+* Pilot participant email: TBD
-* Date and time of pilot session:
+* Date and time of pilot session: TBD

 ### Research sessions
 * Planned dates of research:

 ### Length of sessions
-* Session length: (e.g. 30 minutes, < 1 hour, up to 2 hours, up to 4 hours)
+* Session length: < 1 hour
-* Buffer time between sessions: (30 minutes recommended to reset between sessions, debrief with team, if a participant arrives late, or a session goes slightly over time)
+* Buffer time between sessions: 30 minutes
-* Maximum Sessions per day: (We all have limits - how many sessions can you and your team conduct in one day considering the session length, the mental strain of conducting sessions, other work you still need to complete in a day, etc?)
+* Maximum Sessions per day: 3

 ### Availability
 When would you like sessions scheduled?
 Please list exact dates and times in **EASTERN Standard Time**. *Note: we recommend providing availability outside of work hours, as many Veterans are only available before and after working times, and live across the U.S.*